-Parents of active children, it’s finally time for registration for spring youth sports through the Fort Mill area YMCA.
+Parents of active children, it’s finally time for registration for spring youth sports through the Indian Land area YMCA.
 If your young child needs to burn off some energy, soccer teams that teach the basics and a running club are a couple ways to do that.
 Sports are a great way to get kids moving and keep their bodies healthy.
 Of course, as a parent, you need to be prepared with some basic first aid skills to take care of the accidents that can easily happen.
 One of the most important treatments you should know is RICE therapy.

 RICE therapy works to lower inflammation and swelling after an injury, and it’s one of the most effective ways to promptly treat a painful problem.
 The acronym RICE stands for rest, ice, compression, and elevation: